-- good Email habits
+- Proactive Email habits

-- anti-malware software
+- Anti-malware software

-- employee training
+- Proper Employee training

-- a professional Disaster Recover (DR) plan/device
+- Professional Disaster Recover (DR) plan/device

 However, there is another tool in the arsenal that you should use regularly and that is an annual (at minimum) Network Security Assessment.

-How Is A Network Security Assessment Done?
+What Does A Network Security Assessment Involve?

-Your IT support company can do an assessment; they should then give you a risk report displaying areas that need to be tightened up.
-If your IT company does not perform these, it may be time to start looking into someone new.
+Your IT support company should perform an initial assessment; after, they should give you a detailed risk report displaying areas that need to be optimized or adjusted.
+If your IT company does not perform these, it may be time to start looking somewhere new.
 Cyber threats are more prevalent every day and it is important to partner with an IT company that recognizes this and protects your business accordingly.

 We find that our assessment usually uncovers security threats and holes; even when a business has the right practices and has done their research.
-Cyber security is a daily battle.
+Cyber security is a daily battle for businesses of every type.
 When we run our assessment we use the results to constantly improve the defenses of our clients.
 And that is why, like most things in tech, an assessment should be a regular event.

 The Network Security Assessment Is Done.
-What’s Next?
+What’s the Next Step?

 The network security assessment itself is not the only thing to request though.
 It is equally important to make sure that your firm supplies you with a report of their findings.
 This report should be simple to understand, contain an overall score and give you a breakdown of each issue found, along with how serious those specific issues are.
-Ask for an action plan detailing fixes for any issues that are found.
-Why go through the assessment if you aren’t going to DO anything with the data?
+Ask for an action plan that goes over any adjustments in detail for any issues that are found.
+Why go through the assessment process if you aren’t going to apply any changes with the data?

 How important and helpful are these reports?
-We are an IT company with a background protecting our partners from risk, we place protections in place for our partners and still find ways to improve our customer cyber safety every time we run an assessment.
+We are an IT company with a background protecting our partners from risk.
+We also put protections in place for our partners and still find ways to improve our customer cyber safety every time we run an assessment.

 Why?
 Because cyber security is a dynamic, ever changing landscape and you need to proactively search for issues.
 Don’t let yourself learn the hard way.
-You never want to discover there is a hole in your cyber security by way of an attack or breach.
+You never want to discover there is a hole in your cyber security when it’s too late from an attack or breach.

 Interested in a Network Security Assessment?

-If this article has you questioning your current setup, or if you are simply interested in starting a conversation regarding the cyber security protections necessary for your business, a network security assessment with Andromeda is a great place to start.
-With this in mind, we will be discounting our network security assessment thru 05/31/17.
+If this article has you questioning your current setup, or peaked your interest in starting a conversation regarding the cyber security protections necessary for your business, a network security assessment with Andromeda is a great place to start.
+With this in mind, we will be discounting our network security assessment thru 1/31/19.
 Fill out the form below for access to our promotional rate and begin a discussion with one of our security experts.

-Fill out the form below to receive a $500 discount on a Network Security Assessment valid for the month of May
+Fill out the form below to receive a $500 discount on a Network Security Assessment valid for the month of January: